 - Threadfin Rainbowfish

 - Freshwater Pom Pom Crabs

 - Licorice Gourami

 - Pygmy Corydoras

 Chili Rasbora Breeding

-Male Chili Rasboras turn a brighter red and there black and red markings on there fins become darker when they are ready to breed.
+Male Chili Rasboras turn a brighter red and the black and red markings on their fins become darker when they are ready to breed.